rickosborne/cascades/md/10-1-5-weather.md

 I closed my eyes and choked back a sob as I realized that the drumbeat pounding had started in my head again.

 It was happening all over again.
-What kind of a nightmare was this?
+What kind of nightmare was this?
 What was happening to me?

 The percussion built, masking out the world around me.